sc-forks/solidity-coverage/docs/faq.md

 ```
 **NB:** It's probably best practice to run coverage in CI as an `after_script` rather than assume its equivalence to `truffle test`.
 Solidity-coverage's `testrpc` uses gasLimits far above the current blocklimit and rewrites your contracts in ways that might affect their behavior.
 It's also less robust than Truffle and may fail more frequently.

-**Step 4: Toggle the project on at Travis and Codecov.io and push.**
+**Step 4: Toggle the project on at Travis and Coveralls and push.**

 [It should look like this](https://coveralls.io/github/sc-forks/metacoin)